jgildred/fluff/README.md

 PLUGINS:

-You can simply put your plugin code into a subfolder in the "plugins" folder.
+You can extend Fluff with plugins.
+Simply put your plugin code into a subfolder within the "plugins" folder.
 Fluff will scan for plugins on startup.
 More docs on plugins coming soon, for now you can look at the example plugin to get started.
 Note that writing plugins is really only necessary when you have back-end processing you need to add to your app.
 Most front-end development can be done using pages and models in Fluff, often with very little code.

 TESTS: